 Everything about the bones of our new house is exactly what I had imagined, but the finishes and oak trim scream early 90’s.
-I knew the oak trim and doors would be one of the first things I would change.
+I first transformed oak with this project in our previous home and it turned out amazing.
 The power of paint is truly underestimated but it is one of the biggest transformations to a space!

 I was so excited to cover up the oak trim and doors, but I had a hard time picking a color!
 I started by painting samples on a piece of cardboard and then holding it up around the house in different lighting.
 Then I chose a door and painted my samples on the door to visualize it even better.
 I ended up picking Even Better Beige by Behr Paint and it is ended up being the perfect choice!